 Certifying officers should ensure that the evaluation is performed with the appropriate level of objectivity.
 Generally, the individuals who evaluate the operating effectiveness of specific controls or procedures should not be the same individuals who perform the specific controls or procedures.
-See section 7.10 of the Policy for guidance on self-assessments.
+See section 7.10 for guidance on self-assessments.